Western-Formula-Racing/daq-2023/documentation/INITIALIZATION_GUIDE.md

 18. Then:
     i. reload systemd-networkd with `sudo systemctl restart systemd-networkd`
     ii. reload systemd-udevd with `sudo systemctl restart systemd-udevd`
-    iii. enable systemd-networkd with `sudo systemctl enable systemd-networkd`
+    iii. enable systemd-networkd with `sudo systemctl enable systemd-networkd` iv. disable systemd-networkd-wait-online with `sudo systemctl disable systemd-networkd-wait-online.service`
-    iv. restart the machine with `sudo shutdown -r now`
+    v. disable NetworkManager-wait-online with `sudo systemctl disable NetworkManager-wait-online.service` vi. restart the machine with `sudo shutdown -r now`
-    v. when you get the command line back, make sure the CAN interfaces are up with a queue length of 65536 by entering `ip addr` and making sure the following is present for the CAN interfaces:
+    vii. when you get the command line back, make sure the CAN interfaces are up with a queue length of 65536 by entering `ip addr` and making sure the following is present for the CAN interfaces:
     <img src="https://github.com/Western-Formula-Racing/daq-2023/assets/70295347/86c51b1e-6aad-4d6a-8fe1-c72a1471a31c" width="800">

 19. Install docker engine by following the steps here: https://docs.docker.com/engine/install/debian/ (Raspberry Pi OS 64-bit is Debian-based).
 I recommend using the [Install using the apt repository](https://docs.docker.com/engine/install/debian/#install-using-the-repository) method. **MAKE SURE TO DO THE [LINUX POSTINSTALL STEP](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user) WHEN FINISHED!!!**